kunkunz420/iOS-Font-Force-Apply/README.md

 ---
-✅ Method 1: Recommended – Use the .zip Release
+🔧 Installation (via .7z ar
 Go to the Releases page

-Download the latest .zip file (e.g. ios-style-font-switcher.zip)
+Download the latest .7z archios-style-font-switcher.7z)

-Unzip it anywhere on your computer
+Unzip it using 7-Zip or.7z compatible tool (Bandizip)

 Open Chrome and navigate to chrome://extensions/

-Enable Developer mode (top right corner)
+Enable Developer mode (top right corne

 Click Load unpacked

-Select the folder you just unzipped
+Select the fold

-🎉 Done!
-The extension should now appear in your toolbar.

----
+💡 Note: .7z files are not natively supported by Windows Explorer or macOS Finder.
+Please use 7-Zip, WinRAR, or The Unarchiver (macOS).

-🛠️ Method 2: Manual from Source Code
+📌 Optional: Install from Source
-Clone or download this repository (green "Code" button → Download ZIP)

-Unzip the folder

-Open chrome://extensions/ in Chrome

-Enable Developer mode

-Click Load unpacked

-Select the unzipped folder

----

-💡 Tip
-If the extension doesn't activate immediately, click the puzzle icon 🧩 in the Chrome toolbar, pin the extension, and open the popup toggle.
+If you prefer, you can also download the full source code from the green Code button and install manually as above.